moh-abdullah-it/firestore_model/README.md

 }
 ```
-* we use model name as collection name in this example `User`
+* we plural model name and use it as collection name in this example collection name will be `users`.
-* if you wont to change collection name override `collectionName` in your model
+* if you wont to change collection name override `collectionName` in your model.
 ```dart
 @override
 String get collectionName => 'users';